 What is Fulfilled by Amazon (Amazon FBA)?

-FBA also allows you to fulfill orders across the European fulfillment network (EFN) by shipping your products to one of Amazon’s overseas warehouses.
+Fulfilled by Amazon also allows you to fulfill orders across the European fulfillment network (EFN) by shipping your products to one of Amazon’s overseas warehouses.

 You can also take advantage of additional features like barcode management.
 This can be a useful way to save time and effort and it will make sure that your business continues to run while you are away or on holidays.
 In this instance, all you will need to do is monitor your account for any messages from buyers so you can send a prompt reply.